pairshaped/curlingio-docs/docs/club-management/products.md

 ### Lifetime per curler

-This is for a product that should never be purchase more than once per curler.
+This is for a product that should never be purchased more than once per curler.
 Usefull if you are selling a lifetime membership or similar product.

 Checking this box also means that discounts based on it's purchase can run across multiple seasons.